Doris D: Biography

 Jenner was born in Skegness, England, and settled in the Netherlands at the age of 20 to start a ballet school there.
 There, she was a featured dancer in the Dutch pop music television program TopPop, and she worked with the girl group Babe.
 In 1980, she was asked to become the face of the studio band Lipps Inc. in the Netherlands, which had a big hit with "Funkytown".

 In spring 1980, the record also reached the number 1 position in the Netherlands on the then-three hit lists on the Dutch public radio station Hilversum 3: the Dutch Top 40, the National Hitparade and the TROS Top 50.
 Jenner's striking appearance also caught the eye of Piet Souer, producer of fellow girl group Luv', and he asked her to become the lead singer in a new girl group he formed called Doris D & The Pins.
 The first song Jenner sang for the group was "Shine Up", which was already finished by the time she joined the project.
 The background vocals on the song were provided by singer Trudy van den Berg, known as Saskia of Saskia & Serge.
 The stage name Doris D was an allusion to Doris Day.
 In February 1981, the single reached the number 1 position of both the Dutch Top 40 and the TROS Top 50.
 In the National Hitparade it reached the second position.
-After the follow-up "Dance On" reached number 2 in the Dutch Top 40, the group's success started to slowly decline in 1981 with "The Marvelous Marionettes" only reaching number 8. followed by an album in which, in addition to Debbie Jenner.
+After the follow-up "Dance On" reached number 2 in the Dutch Top 40, the group's success started to slowly decline in 1981 with "The Marvelous Marionettes" only reaching number 8. followed by an album in which, in addition to Jenner, featured Van den Berg, Jody Pijper and Luv' singer José Hoebee.